CiscoDevNet/terraform-provider-fmc/README.md

 ## 3. Troubleshooting
 > **Note**: This is for debugging purposes only and it probably **will** break your terraform-provider-fmc, if using for the first time.

 > It is recommended to take a backup of the terraform-provider-fmc binary before proceeding.
-You can use the following command to do so: `cp ~/.terraform.d/plugins/registry.terraform.io/CiscoDevNet/fmc/0.2/darwin_amd64/terraform-provider-fmc ~/.terraform.d/plugins/registry.terraform.io/CiscoDevNet/fmc/0.2/darwin_amd64/terraform-provider-fmc.bak`
+You can use the following command to do so:`zip -r /var/terraform_plugins.bak ~/.terraform.d/plugins`

 The logs are by default are logged to `outputs/reqres`.